 Hometown: Hickman, Neb.
 Alma Mater: University of Nebraska

 Ben Boldt was named Concordia University’s head volleyball coach on Dec.
 19, 2017.
-He is set to officially begin his duties as head coach on Jan.
+He officially began his duties as head coach on Jan.
 8, 2018.

 Most recently, Ben and his wife Angie spent two seasons leading the NCAA Division III Hendrix College Warriors.
 In their two-year stint, they won the 2016 Southern Athletic Association championship and coached three All-Americans, three All-South Region selections, five first team all-conference choices and four second team all-conference award winners.
 In 2016, Ben and Angie earned the conference coach of the year award and coached Sara Dyslin to All-American, Academic All-American and conference player of the year awards.

 A native of Hickman, Neb., Ben possesses extensive experience (14 years) at the NCAA Division I level.
 He got his start as a student coach and manager at Nebraska where he was part of a national championship team in 2006.
 He moved onto the University of Alabama as an assistant for the 2007 and 2008 seasons.
 His next journey took him to the University of Iowa for five years in Iowa City, where he worked specifically with liberos and middle blockers and was promoted to recruiting coordinator in 2012.
 He also spent one season apiece assisting volleyball teams at the University of Arkansas (2014) and Iowa Western Community College (2015).